zchen93/zchen93.github.io/index.md

 # Welcome to @zchen93's homepage.
 ## This site is still being constructed.
 ### Brief Intro
-I am a hardware engineer with software interests.
+I am a hardware design engineer with software interests.
 Experiences in:
 * EDA
 * Power Electronics
 * RF Engineering